saegl5/check_student_loans_ios/README.md

 Under Product, choose a Destination (e.g., iPhone 7 or a user's own iPhone device), and click Run.<p>

 The native app's latest version is 2.7.3.
-Known to work on macOS Mojave 10.14.6, in Xcode 10.3, using Swift 4.2
+Known to work on macOS Mojave 10.14.6, in Xcode 10.3, using Swift 4.2.
+At the time of writing, Xcode 11 and Swift 5.1 are the latest versions.

 ## Usage